 A patient’s stay in rehab for addiction is a sensitive and fragile time.
-Lots of inner work needs to be done on the person addicted.
+Lots of inner work needs to be done.

 But what happens if an individual becomes distracted by the opposite sex?
 Can a relationship in rehab work?
 What is usually the result of these rehab romances?

 Meeting a boyfriend or girlfriend in rehab sounds like not the best idea and there’s a reason why.

 Table of Contents

 A rehab relationship describes a relationship between two people attending rehab together.
 Many rehabs are co-ed, and this makes sense.
 Both women and men need help overcoming addiction.

 However, co-ed rehabs usually have strict rules in place when it comes to the intermingling of the opposite sex.
 It is impossible to completely separate women from men and vice-versa.

 Rehab romances can begin as innocent talk or intentionally by showing an interest in another person.
 This is why to most reputable rehabs, close monitoring of the patients is essential to help keep patients focused on their recovery.

 Why Do Rehab Romances Happen?